 You have a few options, in order to cut down on your electrical use on these products:

-Update: I have since purchased the Belkin device and found out how much electricity it costs to power each of my household devices.
+Update: I have since purchased an energy monitor device and found out how much electricity it costs to power each of my household devices.

-2. Kill the big energy wasters: The Belkin Conserve Energy Saving Power Strip is a surge protector that allows you to control if your TV peripherals are getting electricity.
+2. Kill the big energy wasters: A control surge protector that allows you to control if your TV peripherals are getting electricity.
 You simply plug your TV into the control outlet and if your TV is off, it shuts down standby power to the other outlets so they aren’t draining energy while your TV isn’t even on.
 If it’s on, it turns on standby power.
 This could work on a computer too.
 It could save you $67 per year.

 3. Unplug the damn thing!
 Reach down and unplug/plug in the device as you use it.
 Tough, I know.